 Schedule a Consultation

-To learn more about varicose veins at our Bend, Oregon vein center request a consultation with one of our specialists or call our office at (541) 382-8346 to make an appointment.
+To learn more about varicose veins at our Bend or Tigard, Oregon vein centers, request a consultation today with one of our specialists.

 More about Varicose Veins